hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 in those days when the smoke from Yajnas used to rise in the Indian sky and the Hindus used to take the meat of animals sacrificed, then only great religious geniuses and intellectual giants were born among them;
-but since the drifting of the Hindus into the Bâbâji's vegetarianism, not one great, original man arose midst them.
+but since the drifting of the Hindus into the Bābāji's vegetarianism, not one great, original man arose midst them.
 Taking this view into account, the meat-eaters in our country are afraid to give up their habitual diet.
-The Ârya Samâjists are divided amongst themselves on this point, and a controversy is raging within their fold — one party holding that animal food is absolutely necessary, and the opposite party denouncing it as extremely wrong and unjust.
+The Ârya Samājists are divided amongst themselves on this point, and a controversy is raging within their fold — one party holding that animal food is absolutely necessary, and the opposite party denouncing it as extremely wrong and unjust.